luckytrout/StrokePredictionDatasetNotebook/README.md

 # StrokePredictionDatasetNotebook
-According to the World Health Organization stroke is the 2nd leading e 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+According to the World Health Organization stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get stroke based on